Battlefield archaeology: Electrical earth resistance meter

 An electrical earth resistance meter records differences in the electrical conductivity or water content within soil.
 These instruments are very effective at depths of less than 50cm deep.
 Electrical Earth resistance meters are very successful at located recent graves because recent grave fills often exhibit different moisture content compared to surroundings.

 Ground-penetrating radar (GPR)

 Ground-penetrating radar sends out electromagnetic radiation pulses to detect and then reflect signals from subsurface structures.
 The electromagnetic conductivity can drastically affect the limit of the device although they are usually effective up to several meters deep.
 In order to be effective, the anomaly being investigated needs to be distinct from the background material.

 Field walking

 Field walking surveys are done by walking across a field looking for artifacts on the surface.
 A grid system is employed so as to mark the specific location an artifact was found and to map out the remaining artifacts in relation to each other.
 This process requires little expertise and minimal equipment as long as grid mapping is very effective and accurate.
-Depending on the circumstances, the artifacts are either collected or analyzed on site so their historical context is placid.
+Depending on the circumstances, the artifacts are either collected or analyzed on site so their historical context is retained.